 What would be your dream setup?

-An infinitely fast and thin laptop computer, with infinite battery, with the same keyboard as my MacBook Pro, running OSX Yosemite with the final bugs ironed out.
+An infinitely fast and thin laptop computer, with infinite battery, with the same keyboard as my MacBook Pro, running MacOS with the final bugs ironed out.
 Perfectly comfortable headphones I can wear all day, and a completely lossless music collection.
 Apart from that I’m pretty happy with how things are at the moment: slowly but surely getting better, just like me.
-I’d also like an Apple watch.